LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 aws ec2 create-key-pair --key-name 24188516-key --query 'KeyMaterial' --output text > 24188516-key.pem
 ```

-Once the key is created, we ensure it has the correct permissions by copying the file to the `~/.ssh` directory and adjusting the permissions:
+Once the key is created, we ensure it has the correct permissions by copying the file to the `~/.ssh` directory and granting permissions with `chmod`:
 ```bash
 chmod 400 24188516-key.pem
 ```